What is a Plotter?

 Plotting can be anything you want it to be.
 But all plotting is thorough and considers more than one aspect of your story.
 Plotting should help you write and finish your story.
 If you find that plotting makes that impossible for you, then maybe you’re a panster, planster, or need another method just for you.

 When considering these 4 methods remember that you can always make it your own, best suited for you.
 If you’re a potter and have a custom method that only you (and maybe a few friends) use, I want to know about it.
-Comment below all your weird, thorough, or confusing plotting methods that work for you.
+Comment below all the weird, thorough, or confusing plotting methods that work for you.

 Until my next words (on here that is)